 Instagram shadowban has been part of our reality for a while now.
-For the last few years, users have reported their posts as not showing up in hashtag searches, or not appearing when another user re-grams them.
-Furthermore, the social media giant is adamant about keeping the shadowbanned user in the dark.
-Instagram has denied shadowbanning even exists, and you don’t get a notification when you’ve been shadowbanned.
+For the last few years, users have reported their posts as not showing up in hashtag searches or not appearing when another user shares them.

-Shadowbanning is very real, however, and can be damaging for a marketer on Instagram.
-If you are a shadowban victim or want to know more about this debilitating measure, we’ve got just the guide for you!
+Shadowbanning is very real, and it can be damaging for a marketer on Instagram.
+If you are a shadowban victim or want to know more about this debilitating measure, we’ve got just the guide for you.

-The term shadowbanning has been around since 2006.
+The term shadowbanning has been used since 2006.
 It has many aliases (ghost banning, stealth banning, comment ghosting, or hell banning).
-It refers to the practice of limiting the content created by a specific user so that it will not be seen and/or engaged by others.
-Instagram is known to use this feature since 2017, yet they haven’t released an official statement commenting on or confirming their shadowban use.
+It refers to the practice of limiting the content created by a specific user so that it will not be seen or have others engage with it.
+Instagram has been known to use this feature since 2017, yet it hasn’t released an official statement commenting on or confirming its shadowban use.

-On Instagram, shadowbanning means that your content will not appear in anyone’s feed if they aren’t one of your followers.
-The Instagram shadowban aims to limit the visibility of your content by preventing your account from being discovered by new users and gaining new followers.
+Shadowbanned on Instagram means that your content will not appear in anyone’s feed unless they are one of your followers.
+Instagram shadowban aims to limit the visibility of your content by preventing your account from being discovered by new users and gaining new followers.

 Sounds terrible, doesn’t it?

-From Instagram’s perspective, such a practice makes sense because it allows Instagram to ensure a certain quality and community standard without agitating the user.
+From Instagram’s perspective, such a practice makes sense because it allows Instagram to ensure a certain quality and community standard without agitating users.

-Using automated bots for higher follow and like counts, adding hundreds of irrelevant hashtags, or sharing abusive content can result in a shadowban.
+Using automated bots for greater follow and like counts, adding hundreds of irrelevant hashtags, or sharing abusive content can result in a shadowban.

-How to know if you’re shadowbanned on Instagram
+How to check if you are shadowbanned on Instagram

 Getting a shadowban is, of course, very bad.
-And the worst part is you may not be aware you have one.
+And the worst part is that you may not be aware that you have one.

 Follow these steps to determine if you have a shadowban on Instagram:

-- Gather a few users that don’t follow you.
+- Gather a few users who don’t follow you.

 - Make a post using an uncommon hashtag (so it will be easier to find).

-- Ask those users to search for that specific hashtag and look for your post.
+- Ask the users to search for the specific hashtag and look for your post.